rumenguin/RickAndMorty/README.md

 - Designed with MVVM pattern
 - No External Dependencies
 - Pagination Support for data
-- Auto layout Based
+- Auto Layout Based
-- Universal App: Run on iPhone, iPad, and Mac
+- Universal App: Run on iPhone, iPad, Mac
-- Leverages Free [Rick and Morty API](https://rickandmortyapi.com) to fetch all data.
+- Leverages Free [Rick and Morty API](https://rickandmortyapi.com) to fetch all data
--  The app showcases characters, episodes and locations of The Rick and Morty series.
+- The app showcases characters, episodes and locations of The Rick and Morty series

 ![Alt text](RM/v2/coverphoto.png)

 ## Characters Tab